Business Capability Models for Enterprise Architects

 • Deliver focused quick wins (from determined pain-points)

-• Prioritisation projects based on strategy vs real need
+• Prioritization of projects based on strategy vs real need

 • Business-friendly communication tool to share with stakeholders